 - Looking for independent CE courses?
 Please see our Home Study CE library.

-In accordance with Maryland “Stay at Home” order, the MPA staff is teleworking.
-Staff will be available by email and phone (410-992-4258) during normal business hours of 8:30 am to 4:30 pm Monday – Friday.
+MPA staff will remain on a telework schedule for the foreseeable future.
+Staff is available by email and phone (410-992-4258) during normal business hours of 8:30 am to 4:30 pm Monday – Friday.
 You can find staff email addresses here

 APA resource on protecting yourself and your practice